matter-labs/zksync-data-dump/data/README.md

-# ZKSync Dataset
+# ZKsync Dataset

-The ZKSync dataset provides comprehensive data on blocks, transactions, transaction receipts, transaction logs, and L2 to L1 logs from ZKSync blockchain.
-It spans from February 14th, 2023, to March 24th, 2024, capturing raw ZKSync data.
+The ZKsync dataset provides comprehensive data on blocks, transactions, transaction receipts, transaction logs, and L2 to L1 logs from ZKsync blockchain.
+It spans from February 14th, 2023, to March 24th, 2024, capturing raw ZKsync data.

-This dataset provides a rich source of data for analyzing the ZKSync network and its transaction dynamics.
+This dataset provides a rich source of data for analyzing the ZKsync network and its transaction dynamics.

 ## Data Description